Adopt a Broken Windows policy.

 They’re a sign of digital property neglect.

-By cleaning up these broken windows of the web, you can gain backlinks and make the web better at the same time.
+By cleaning up these broken windows of the web, you can gain backlinks, improve SEO and make the web better at the same time.

 Why Should You Care About Broken Backlinks?

-There are four main reasons you should care about broken backlinks.
-By caring about—and taking action on—this issue, you can:
+If you care about SEO, there are four main reasons you should care about broken links.
+By taking action on this issue, you can:

 - Improve user experience.
 Clicking on broken backlinks creates a bad user experience.
 If visitors are sent to a broken link on your site, that’s a bad reflection on you.
 Every broken backlink you fix delivers new visitors to your site and makes the web a better place.